Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Preliminaries and protocol

 With respect to the Coulomb potential, we start with a single Coulomb center and then provide an algorithm to extend to multi-Coulomb potentials.
 The basic idea is to first estimate the position of the particle, and then consider four appropriately chosen points in its neighborhood to approximate the charge number and position up to a given precision $\varepsilon$ with probability $1 - \delta$.
 Here, the lack of any information-propagation bounds due to the singular behavior of the Coulomb potential always induces a quadratic dependence of the sample complexity on the number of Coulomb centers.
 Owing to the free-fermion assumption of the model, we therefore generate the data sequentially to avoid errors in the free-fermion approximation.
 For the multi-Coulomb potential, the charge numbers can be estimated by a diagonally dominant linear system after a rough estimation of the positions.
 Then, the mutual influence on the output data is estimated and iteratively improved.
 In this way, the single-Coulomb case can be applied to the corrected and normalized data to find the positions and charge numbers up to a precision $\varepsilon$ and with probability $1 - \delta$.
 Here, we would like to emphasize that our direct treatment of the nonlinearity allows us to achieve the precision $\varepsilon$ independently of the discretization of the continuous space.

 If we restrict our attention to the charge numbers, the reconstruction problem reduces to inverting the overlap matrix between the Coulomb potentials and the prepared states.
 This motivates the study of a broad class of linear systems.
-In particular, our modular algorithm is capable of learning not only Coulomb interactions, but also any smooth function, trigonometric function, or Lagrange polynomial.
+In particular, our modular algorithm is capable of learning not only Coulomb interactions, but also any smooth function or Fourier function.
 To achieve a good approximation, many states in different regions of space are required.
-To obtain an efficient algorithm, we parallelize our learning algorithm using novel novel information-propagation bounds \cite{hinrichs2023lieb} in combination with regularity assumptions on the input states.
+To obtain an efficient algorithm, we parallelize our learning algorithm using novel information-propagation bounds \cite{hinrichs2023lieb} in combination with regularity assumptions on the input states.
 These regularity assumptions are also related to an interesting observation --- namely, Heisenberg’s uncertainty relation affecting the sample complexity.

 Next, we provide more details on the state preparation, the measurement procedure, and the finite-difference scheme required for our protocol.

 In more detail, we aim to obtain a good estimator of the potential on the box $[0,L]^d$, typically for $d=3$, but also in higher dimensions, with respect to the $L^\infty$-norm, where $L > 0$ is fixed.
 The measurement is carried out on a partition of the box into $m^d$ smaller boxes, each of side length $\ell = L/m > 0$ (see \Cref{fig:initial-states} for an illustration).